nidhijoshi123/Fashion_MNIST_tryout/README.md

 9. Supporting_functions has some functions for quick access.

 10. Use fmnist_environment.yaml to set up the same conda environment (with all dependencies) as mine!

+11. Experiment with RMSprop optimizer and SGD optimizer yielded an accuracy of 86% and 80% respectively.